zullicm/phase-3-sql-organizing-bears-lab/README.md

 bundle install
 ```

-You'll need to run this command before running the tests in every lab with a
+Running `bundle install` is a good habit to get into when setting up new Ruby
-`Gemfile`.
-As a reminder, the `Gemfile` is where we specify the dependencies for
+applications with a `Gemfile`.
+As a reminder, the `Gemfile` is where we specify
-a Ruby application.
-Running `bundle install` will download the gems listed in
+the dependencies for a Ruby application.
+Running `bundle install` will download
-this file to your system.
+the gems listed in this file to your system.

+In case you forget though, running `learn test` will **also** run
+`bundle install` if you haven't already installed the necessary gems.

 ### A Note on Testing